Condition of the environment reporting

 Environmental monitoring

-The data used in condition of the environment reporting is gathered and assessed through an ongoing environmental monitoring process founded on standardized methods and quality control protocols.
+Data used in condition of the environment reporting is gathered and assessed through ongoing environmental monitoring founded on standardized methods and quality control protocols.
 To access environmental monitoring reports and datasets, see Environmental monitoring.